sharett/hotline/README.md

   * “($HOTLINES['name']) hotline call.
 Press 1 to accept.”
   * If they press 1: “Connecting you to the caller.”
   * Otherwise, “Goodbye.” and hangs up.
 * If any hotline staff accept the call, they are connected to the caller.
+Staff with "answer alerts" enabled will be alerted via a text message.
 * If no one answers in time, the caller hears: “No one is available to answer.
 Please leave a message.”
 Maximum length of message, 5 minutes.
 * If a voicemail is left, all on-call staff are alerted via a text message.